 Propane vs Acetylene: Acetylene & Propane Torch Flame Temperature

-Both propane and acetylene can both be used for cutting but propane requires a different cutting technique.
+Both propane and oxy acetylene bottles can both be used for cutting but propane requires a different cutting technique.

-Both propane and acetylene can be used for heating.
+Both propane and oxy acetylene bottles can be used for heating.
 However, propane will give off more total heat even though oxy acetylene flame temperature is hotter.

 When both are used with oxygen, propane requires about 4x more oxygen than does oxy acetylene flame temperature.

 Who Discovered Acetylene?